 His Olympic dreams have been delayed for now but not dashed.

 “I expected the postponement of the Olympics and now the priority is to stay healthy.
 There’s been difficulties in training and many competitions cancelled,” Zango told the Olympic Channel.

-“If everything goes back to normal, we will still have a few competitions to do this summer, but the objective remains the Olympic Games in 2021.
+“We will still have a few competitions to do this summer, but the objective remains the Olympic Games in 2021.
 Being a believer, I know that I will have extraordinary Games.”